iPhone 17 Pro — all the rumors and leaks so far

 The lenses would still be arranged in a triangular pattern in the left corner, but other sensors would appear on the opposite end of the phone.
 The proposed look is similar to what Google offers with the horizontal camera bar on its Pixel 9 flagships, though renders depict a thicker camera bar on Apple's phone.

-As for other potential design changes, analyst Jeff Pu has claimed that the Dynamic Island would be smaller on the iPhone 17 Pro Max (and possibly the iPhone 17 Pro), though conflicting reports claim that the feature will be the same size across all iPhone 17 models.
+As for other potential design changes, analyst Jeff Pu initally claimed that the Dynamic Island would be smaller on the iPhone 17 Pro Max, but now he's amended that to cover all iPhone models including the iPhone 17 Pro.

 Apple currently uses titanium frames in its Pro models, and there's been some talk that the iPhone 17 Pro would swap in aluminum instead.
 However, other leaked claims say that Apple will stick with titanium going forward.